-Students who disagree with the original residency decision may request an immediate appeal, orally or in writing; but it must be done within 10 working days of being notified of the initial determination.
+Students who disagree with the original residency decision may request an immediate appeal in writing; but it must be done within 10 working days of being notified of the initial determination.
 A panel of three University officials will then review the appeal.
 Students are welcome to forward any supporting documentation (e.g., income tax returns).
 The panel will respond to appeals within five working days.
 Students who still disagree may request a final appeal.
-This appeal must be made in writing, addressed to the Dean of Admission within five working days of the first appeal decision.
+This appeal must be made in writing within ten working days of the first appeal decision.
 Another panel of University officials will then convene to consider the appeal.
 A written notification of the panel's decision will be sent to the student by U.S. Registered Mail within five days of the hearing.
 Should the student disagree with the final determination, he or she then has 30 days to take this matter to Circuit Court.